-Set the current date and time correctly as follows if the [Date/Time] screen is displayed when you turn the camera on.
-Information you specify this way is recorded in image properties when you shoot, and it is used when you manage images by shooting date or print images showing the date.
-You can also add a date stamp to shots, if you wish (\$\subseteq\$35).
+Set the current date and time correctly as follows if the [Date/Time] screen. is displayed when you turn the camera on.
+Information you specify this way is recorded in image properties when you shoot, and it is used when you manage images by shooting date or print images showing the date You can also add a date stamp to shots if you wish (135)

-1 Turn the camera on.
+Turn the camera on

-- Press the power button. - ► The [Date/Time] screen is displayed.
+- Press the ON/OFF hutton - ► The [Date/Time] screen is displayed.